 The second step is completion of the training practicum.
 The practicum is conducted in a laboratory environment and allows new users to practice survey and spill response.
 Arrangements for this training may be made when completing the information page following the online quiz.

-If you have any questions regarding Carnegie Mellon's Radiation Safety policies and procedures, please consult the university's Radiation Safety Plan (a copy can be provided to you upon request or reviewed at the EH&S offices).
+If you have any questions regarding Carnegie Mellon's Radiation Safety policies and procedures, please consult the university's Radiation Safety Plan.
 You may also contact the RSO at (412) 268-8405.